FrenchCommando/uscis-status/README.md

 USCIS-STATUS

-using Beautifulsoup and mechanize to parse the website of USCIS
+using Beautifulsoup and requests to parse USCIS data

 - makes requests to the USCIS website
     - requests are logged and added to the database